frutoper/WTRSquared/_posts/2018-05-21-ELO-Fighting-Intro.markdown

 ---

-Finally, here is a lis of the Worst Fighters at the end of the 2017 season:
+Finally, here is a list of the Worst Fighters at the end of the 2017 season:

 ---